DataDog/dd-sdk-reactnative/docs/hybrid_applications.md

 If you are sure that you don't call the native SDK before the React Native SDK this is the solution we recommend.

+#### Tracking native RUM Views

+Using the `nativeViewTracking` configuration option will create many duplicate views you use a navigation library for your React Native app like `react-navigation`.

+If this is the case, track your native RUM Views manually.
+See our documentation [for iOS][5] and [for Android][6].

+#### Tracking native RUM Resources

+On iOS, you can track network [requests by monitoring your `URLSession`][9].

+On Android, if you use okHttp you can [use our interceptor to automatically track network requests][7].
+Alternatively, you can [manually track resources][8].

+If you have enabled tracing with your backend, first party hosts for your native RUM Resources will be the same as for your React Native RUM Resources.

 #### Potential issues

 **You cannot call the native SDK before the React Native SDK has been initialized.**

-You can mitigate it by creating a queue on the native side to check if the SDK has been initialized before calling it, saving events with their timestamps to replay them once the SDK has been initialized.
+In this case, initialize the SDK on the native side.

-### Native apps with React Native screens: Initialize the SDK on the native side only
+### Native apps with React Native screens: Initialize the SDK on the native side

 Initialize the SDK on the native side, by using the official documentation [for iOS][2] and [for Android][3].